Part 1: Introduction

 Part 2: Assessment of Criminal & Sex Offenders, 19th and 20th Centuries

 Chapter 2.
-Criminal statistics and identification of populations
+Criminal statistics and the identification of populations

 Chapter 3.
 Offender classification and registration

 Chapter 4.
 Phrenology: Pseudoscience of the Mind or Precursor Science?

 Chapter 5.
 Criminal anthropology: Lombroso's search for Criminal Man

 Chapter 6.
 Anthropometry: Bertillon's measurement of Criminal Man

 Chapter 7.
 Fingerprinting: A document complete in itself